-In team sport, as in software development, the team factor is crucial for success.
-In fact, team sport shows many inspiring parallels to software development.
-This article outlines 9 essential principles top-coach Marc Lammers discovered while building the world’s best field hockey team, and maps them to software development practices
+This article outlines 9 principles Marc Lammers discovered while building the world’s best field hockey team, mapping them to software development practices.
+7

 There is no silver bullet.
 We know it, but don't act like it.
 Your language, tool or process is better, right?
 Jay Fields says: "It depends".
 The right choices varies with context, people, and more.
 3